planqtn/planqtn/docs/index.md

-PlanqTN is the [`planqtn`](https://pypyi.org/planqtn) python library and the [PlanqTN Studio (https://planqtn.com)](https://planqtn.com), an interactive studio to create, manipulate and analyze tensor network base quantum error correcting codes.
+PlanqTN is the [`planqtn`](https://pypyi.org/planqtn) python library and the [PlanqTN Studio (https://planqtn.com)](https://planqtn.com), an interactive studio to create, manipulate and analyze tensor network-based quantum error correcting codes.

 The name is a triple entendre on Planck, quantum and TensorNetworks (TN).
 It is pronounced "plankton", and was inspired by the fact that each of the little tensors look like a unique plankter.
-Also, we didn't want to get into trouble naming the website quantum LEGO.
+Also, while we love the quantum LEGO name, we did not want to get into trademark problems.

 The features are an implementation of the
 [quantum LEGO framework by Charles Cao and Brad Lackey](https://journals.aps.org/prxquantum/abstract/10.1103/PRXQuantum.3.020332)